williamdemeo/LEAN_wjd/PITCHME.md

 ### Logical Foundations of Lean

-Based on a version of the *Calculus of Inductive Constructions*, with:
+Based on the *Calculus of Inductive Constructions*, with:

 + a hierarchy of (non-cumulative) universes, with a type Prop of propositions at the bottom